-On initial registration all relevant yachts must undergo an "interim" assessment to ascertain that a safety management system is in place.
-Following this interim assessment, which may, on application to the CISR, be delegated to Class, an interim SMC, valid for up to six months will be issued.
-Towards the end of the period of validity of the interim SMC, following an internal audit by the Company, an initial audit will generally be conducted by the CISR to ascertain that the safety management system is being implemented satisfactorily.
-Following a successful audit, the yacht will be issued with a full term International SMC valid for up to five years.
+On initial registration all relevant ships must undergo an "interim" audit to ascertain that a safety management system is in place.
+Following this interim audit, an interim Safety Management Certificate (SMC), valid for up to six months will be issued.
+Towards the end of the period of validity of the interim SMC, following an internal audit by the Company, an initial audit will be conducted to ascertain that the safety management system is being implemented satisfactorily.
+Following a successful audit, the ship will be issued with a full term International SMC valid for up to five years.